raoulg/neovim/README.md

  > Install requires Neovim 0.9+.
 Always review the code before installing a configuration.

+## Test the setup
+You can test this setup.
 Clone the repository and install the plugins:

 ```sh